Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Note the application deadline and be mindful of the timezone you are in!
 Expect some heavy traffic on the site as we get closer to the deadline.
 Do not leave it to the last minute to submit your application, to avoid any technical problems.

-• What is the "statement of purpose"?
+- What is the "statement of purpose"?

-The Statement of Purpose (SoP) is an important part of your application.
-In it, please share with us anything that prepares you for graduate-level research.
-For instance, you can describe your past research projects, motivation, skills, and background relevant to the research areas and groups you selected on the application form.
-Try to be as specific as possible about your experiences, with an emphasis on the technical skills you master.
+For instance, you can describe your past research projects, your motivation to join the ISTA PhD program, as well as any skills and other background relevant to the research areas and groups you selected on the application form.
+Try to be as specific as possible about your experiences, with an emphasis on the technical skills you have mastered.
+You could also elaborate on your goals for the program and for your research in general.

 Download the instructions manual here.

-• What language should my transcripts/diplomas be in?
+- What language should my transcripts/diplomas be in?

 We require all transcripts/diplomas to be submitted in their original language AND in English.
 Translations do not need to be notarized.
 If available, please use English translations issued by your university.